Addiction and Dual Diagnosis

 Post-Traumatic Stress Disorder (PTSD)

 Substance abuse is common in people with PTSD.
 This is due to the low levels of dopamine in those suffering from the disorder.
-People with this condition are mainly those that have experienced some kind of traumatic event; this is why PTSD is extremely prevalent amongst soldiers.
+People with this condition are mainly those that have experienced some kind of traumatic event; this is why PTSD and addiction is extremely prevalent amongst soldiers.
 If you have PTSD, you may turn to substances that spike dopamine production (to make you feel happy) such as alcohol and certain illicit drugs, which can easily lead to addiction.

 Schizophrenia is marked by delusional thinking and hallucinations.
 When it is present alongside addiction, it can be hard to trace, because its symptoms are identical to those caused by substance abuse.
 You may fall into addiction via schizophrenia by trying to self-medicate and nullify any psychological difficulties.